 Wolf Camp was founded in 1996 by Chris Chisholm who oversees every course with his wife Kim McKillip Chisholm.
 The physical, emotional, mental, and social health of students is our top priority, and we are able to achieve these priorities because all our staff are seasoned instructors honoring a common mission.
 Join us at classes, camps, workshops, expeditions and apprenticeships and experience lessons from our Wolf Journey Earth Conservation Courses.
 Our curriculum guides you into skills of the neighborhood naturalist; traditional herbalist; wildlife tracker; wilderness survival scout; ancient artisan; honorable hunter; sustainable citizen and environmental educator.

 Registration for Summer 2015 camps, expeditions and apprenticeships is open!
-Register now for our earliest registration discount and we will send a Holiday Gift Certificate highlighting your enrollment in camp.
+Register now for our earliest registration discount.

 Questions?
 Call us at 253-604-4681 (office) or 425-248-0253 (cell) or email us anytime.
 We look forward to your participation.